Graylog2/documentation/pages/alerting/alerting-by-example.rst

 Notifications
 ^^^^^^^^^^^^^
 We want to receive an email when the event got raised.
-This will mark the event as an alert.
+Configuring a notification, will elevate the event to an alert.
 How to setup an email notification is explained :ref:`here <alert_notification>`.
 We will therefore select our already defined email notification and set our ``Grace Period`` to 5 Minutes.
 If we are target of a brute force attack then we do not want to get an email every